Gystre/Kyle-Chat/README.md

 -   real time messaging
 -   scalable send message flow with rate limit of 5 messages per second or something like that
 -   upload images and files and display them in the chat
+-   make login & register page a little nicer and not just two input fields and a button
+-   read ability to forget password

 ## Done